 April 16, 2008

 - Ken Winfield came across a dead adult sea lion near Cherry Street.
-He also added than his daughter saw a dead sea lion on the beach in Encinitas around J Street on April 24.
+He also added that his daughter saw a dead sea lion on the beach in Encinitas around J Street on April 24.

 August 25, 2009 #